This guide will help you create a headless server on Edgegap for a Unity project using Photon Bolt as its networking solution.

-Once the is ID entered, you can now close the Bolt Settings window.
+Once you enter the ID, you can close the Bolt Settings window.
 In the same

-At this point, you should able to launch the game's
+At this point, you should be able to launch the game's

-StartScene scene without any error or warning being brought up in the debug console.
-However, you will not be able to start playing on a server just yet.
+StartScene scene without any errors or warnings in the debug console.
+However, you cannot start playing on a server just yet.

-This is for the generic changes needed so your Photon Bolt works.
+That concludes the generic changes needed for your Photon Bolt to work.